rs-anderson/Internal-Hockey-League-Web-App/README.md

 # Internal-Hockey-League-Web-App-
-A web app for use by the UCT internal hockey league (http://internalleague.co.za/).
+A web app for use by the UCT internal hockey league (was found at http://internalleague.co.za/, however, I took it down).
 Developed using Django.

 Languages used:
 1. Python